 The IDPF Board of Directors has formed a 2014 Nominating Committee, which is soliciting candidates for Director positions.
 Every primary representative of an IDPF member organization is eligible to serve on the board.
 Interested individuals should send a candidate statement by December 3, 2013 to email@example.com.
 Typically, a candidate statement would include a brief biography, and potentially reasons for running for the position and/or general vision or ideas for the IDPF.
 The Committee will also consider as candidates those current board members who wish to continue their service to the IDPF but whose term runs out this year.
 The IDPF Board's core responsibilities include representing member interests in developing the vision and strategic plan for the organization and providing oversight and guidance to staff and volunteers carrying out the work of the organization.
 Seven of fourteen seats on the IDPF Board will be elected in this cycle, for two-year terms.
 The Nominating Committee and IDPF Board anticipates recommending to the membership a slate of five or six candidates, which will leave at least one seat open for at-large election.

-On March 7, 2013 the IDPF Board of Directors unanimously approved elevation of EPUB Indexes to public draft status.
-This draft specification, produced by the EPUB Indexes Working Group, defines a consistent way of encoding the structure and content of indexes in EPUB Publications.
+On November 7, 2013 the IDPF Board of Directors unanimously approved publication of a second Public Draft of EPUB Indexes 1.0.
+EPUB Indexes, developed by the EPUB Indexes Working Group, defines a consistent way of encoding the structure and content of indexes in EPUB Publications.
 Reading Systems can exploit this encoding to offer not only the benefits of a print index but also interactive functionality and features not possible in a print book.
-Comments on the draft specification are solicited through April 15, 2013.
-IDPF members may submit comments via the EPUB WG mailing list.
-Members and non-members alike are also welcome to submit comments via email to the working group co-chair.
+The draft specification is available at: http://www.idpf.org/epub/idx/ .
+Comments on the second draft specification are solicited through December 3, 2013.